Meet The Show Presenters

 I have been a DJ since 1982 and was lucky to have a regular booking at Newbury and Crookham Golf Club in Berkshire.
 Why do I say lucky?
 The golf club was directly across from RAF Greenham Common, home to the USAF.

-One Friday evening I was DJing and one of the regular visitors from the airbase asked if I had any Glenn Miller, that was it for me, this stuffs superb I thought, So I gradually changed to just music from the 1930s to the 1950s.
+One Friday evening, I was DJing, and one of the regular visitors from the airbase asked if I had any Glenn Miller.
+That was it for me, this stuff is superb, I thought, so I gradually changed to just music from the 1930s to the 1950s.

 Marcel Maurer - Marcel's Mixed Picks